dgruninger97/Part1PeerReview/Notebook.md

 #### Pros

 This approach will do a very good job of **adding additional responsibilities to an object dynamcially.** Additionally, this design will allows us to add on additional functionality to our integration methods in the future.
+Also, we don't have to change **any existing code** to add on the decorators.

 #### Cons

+We will have to add additional an additional dependency between the NumericanIntegration class and the actual AreaUnderTheCurveDecorator.
+Also if this ends up being our only additional functionality added to the IntegrationMethod, than this would be an overall design decision, and you could simply override the integrate method in another class to do the job with less code.
+However, it is likely that the design will in fact change in the future.

 ### Candidate Design 2